goauthentik/authentik/website/integrations/services/truecommand/index.md

 TrueCommand is a ZFS-aware solution allowing you to set custom alerts on statistics like ARC usage or pool capacity and ensuring storag e uptime and future planning.
 TrueCommand also identifies and pinpoints errors on drives or vdevs (RAID groups), saving you valuable ti me when resolving issues.
-A free open source IT asset/license management system.
 :::

 :::warning